jzabroski/Home/Tsql/README.md

 # SQL Permissions with AD Groups

 Be careful using AD Groups to define roles.
-See: https://docs.microsoft.com/en-us/sql/t-sql/statements/create-user-transact-sql?view=sql-server-2017
+See: https://docs.microsoft.com/en-us/sql/t-sql/statements/create-user-transact-sql?view=sql-server-2017 and also: https://docs.microsoft.com/en-us/sql/relational-databases/security/permissions-database-engine?view=sql-server-2017#_algorithm

 > Beginning with SQL Server 2012, the default schema can also be set for user based on a group login.
 See http://msdn.microsoft.com/en-in/library/ms173463.aspx:
 If the user has a default schema, that default schema will used.
 If the user does not have a default schema, but the user is a member of a group that has a default schema, the default schema of the group will be used.
 If the user does not have a default schema, and is a member of more than one group that has a default schema, the schema of the Windows group with the lowest principle_id will be used.
 (It is not possible to explicitly select one of the available default schemas as the preferred schema.)
 If no default schema can be determined for a user, the dbo schema will be used.